 Baked Eggplant Cutlets come out crispy and delicious without frying!
 Make a batch for eggplant parmesan, to make sandwiches, or just eat on their own.

-These delicious and easy breaded eggplant cutlets are a healthy way to make perfectly crispy eggplant in the oven every time.
+This delicious, easy, and super crispy baked eggplant is a healthy way to make perfect eggplant in the oven every time.
 They are a great meatless alternative to classically baked chicken cutlets and also a great way to introduce eggplant to kids.

 Think of these cutlets like any other "meat" — you can add them to just about anything, including:

 - Low-Carb Eggplant Parmesan is my all-time favorite and could very well be yours, too!

 - These cutlets would make a nice, crispy base for these Eggplant Pizza Bites.